monodot/knowledge-base/index.md

 # Welcome

-This site is a personal _wiki_ of knowledge that I've collected across lots of different tech topics, from programming to system administration.
-It's a collection of stuff I've learned, and want to share.
+This site is a personal set of tech notes that I've collected across lots of different tech topics, from programming to system administration.
+It's a collection of things that I've learned, and want to share publicly.

-I try to keep it updated whenever I'm working on something new, **but** you might find that info on some topics is a little out-of-date, especially if I've not worked with that technology for a while.
+I try to keep it updated whenever I'm working on something new.
+However, you might find that information on certain technologies is quite out-of-date, especially if I've not worked with the technology for a while.

-For more info about this site, [check out the about page][about].
+For more info about this site, and why you should start a blog of your own, [check out the about page][about].

 # A-Z of Articles